 Coordinates: N 54.17892, W 2.68776

-Dalton Crags & Hutton Roof Crags form part of a vast elevated area of natural limestone habitat with far reaching views.
+Hutton Roof Crags & Dalton Crags form part of a vast elevated area of natural limestone habitat with far reaching views.
 The area is best known for its spectacular limestone pavement which is interspersed by attractive crags, woodland, grassland and scrub.
 The car park is in an old quarry where there is also a secluded picnic area.
 A fairly rough but pleasing footpath leads through the adjacent woodland and soon starts to climb steadily.
 Various smaller paths might cause some confusion but generally head up hill away from the car park.
 Soon, wonderful views open up towards Morecambe Bay and after approx 1 mile you reach the summit trig point of Hutton Roof Crags.
 Views can be slightly restricted by vegetation but the impressive panorama also includes the Lake District, Yorkshire Dales and Forest of Bowland.
 Various paths continue, exploring the summit area and its fabulous scenery.
 Free parking but no facilities.

 Leave the car park, turn right and descend through woodland.
 After approx 1.5 miles enter the outskirts of Burton-in-Kendal village and soon reach a T junction.
 Turn left on the A6070, then almost immediate right towards Yealand.
 The road soon crosses the M6 motorway, the Lancaster canal and the main west coast railway line in quick succession, between them providing vital transport links across North West England for over 200 years.
 Just beyond the railway on the right is Cinderbarrow picnic site which is a pleasant grassy area with a few picnic tables.
 Here you will also find Cinderbarrow miniature railway, only open Sundays and bank holidays between Easter and September but a great little attraction.
 Immediately beyond this is a T junction where you turn right on the A6.
 Continue approx 1 mile to pass a petrol station with small store and just beyond take the first left turn to Lakeland Wildlife Oasis on the left.

 Lakeland Wildlife Oasis